 58% of the government's budget spent on primary health care in 2016.
 65% of total health expenditure was out-of-pocket in 2016.
-PROTECT children by establishing good health practices from birth Global Targets & Standards SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on stunting and wasting in children under-five.
-40% reduction in stunting (height for age) in under-five children and reduce and maintain childhood wasting (weight for age) to less than 5% as per the 2025 targets set in the 2012 World Health Assembly Resolution.
+PROTECT children by establishing good health practices from birth Global Targets & Standards SDG 2.2: By 2030, end all forms of malnutrition, including achieving by 2025, the internationally agreed targets on wasting and stunting in children under-five.
+Reduce and maintain childhood wasting (weight for age) in under-five children to less than 5% & ensure 40% reduction in stunting (height for age) in under-five children as per the 2025 targets set in the 2012 World Health Assembly Resolution.

-Nutrition®
+Nutrition[®]

 India Status

 Wasting

 21%% is the wasting rate for under-five children in 2015.
 Sub-national Status

 Wasting

 24% is the wasting rate for under-five children in the poorest households in 2015.
 18% is the wasting rate for under-five children in the richest households in 2015

 Stunting

 38% is the stunting rate in 2015.